SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Evaluation Results

-\javac \emph{per se} suggests an incorrect fix: it generates an error message which proposes to insert ``{ \tt )}'' after ``{ \tt String}''. \linefix learns to ignore such messages, and instead successfully omits the token ``String''.
+\javac \emph{per se} not helpful: it produces an error message suggesting to insert ``{ \tt )}'' after ``{ \tt String}''. \linefix learns to ignore such messages, and instead correctly omits the token ``String''.
 Therefore, the model is not just ``translating'' the message from \javac into a fix; The high capacity of the model, enriched by pre-training and fine-tuning, is deployed to leverage the often incorrect, imprecise message from \javac into a good fix.
 Depending on the error, it can resolve a very imprecise message from \javac.
 Indeed, quite often the same error message from \javac can lead the model to provide very different (correct) fixes.